Suspended Member Federation at the World Aquatics Championships: Suspended federations covered

+2015 World Aquatics Championships

 2017 World Aquatics Championships

 Due to the suspension of the Kuwait Swimming Association, Kuwaiti athletes participated as independent athletes at the 2017 World Aquatics Championships.
 The competition took place in Budapest, Hungary from 14 July to 30 July.
 Two male swimmers participated in three different events.

 2022 World Aquatics Championships

 Two athletes from Kenya competed at the 2022 World Aquatics Championships in Budapest, Hungary from 18 June to 3 July.
 Each swimmer participated in two events.